mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > Because there is the startlingly different, (there are)
-> House cat and cow.
+> house cat and cow.

 #### Commentary:

-Because there is the startlingly different: if you try to give fine clothes to everyone without thinking carefully of who they are, they may be startled.
+“Because there is the startlingly different”: if you try to give fine clothes to everyone without thinking carefully of who they are, they may be startled.
 And run away from it.
-And so even if you understand a teaching you have to polish your understanding. hot only teachings; your viewpoint on life.
-It is fine if you understand your life, but you cannot direct people to live the may you do.
+And so even if you understand a teaching you have to polish your understanding.
+Not only teachings; your viewpoint on life.
+It is fine if you understand your life, but you cannot direct people to live the way you do.
 You have to completely digest your views; and then they will come out in a different way, in appropriate words.
-It Is very important that we understand this.
+It is very important that we understand this.

 Then this sutra talks about house cats and cows.
-A house cat lIkes the company of human beings but mainly it likes its house.
+A house cat likes the company of human beings but mainly it likes its house.
 Dogs really like human beings but a cat is more attached to the house.
 You may leave and somebody else may move in, and the cat doesn’t care.
 He lives with you or anybody else who comes by in perfect peace.
 He’s independent from people, remaining in peace and harmony, wherever he may be.

 That is the independent way of life.
 To stand, alone and unmoved, wherever you may be.
 On the other hand, a cow is different; a cow is used by human beings.